Queues and Topic Endpoints

 • For topic endpoints: Any messages that do not match the selector are not delivered to the requesting client, but are removed from the topic endpoint.

 Selectors on topic endpoints run as background processes to avoid slowing down publishing pipelines.
 It is possible to see the number of messages in a topic endpoint shrink as the selector is applied.
-For example, if 100 messages are published which match the associated topic of a topic endpoint, then these 100 messages are spooled into the topic endpoint.
+For example, if 100 messages are published that match the associated topic of a topic endpoint, then these 100 messages are spooled into the topic endpoint.
 The associated selector starts testing these 100 new messages, and any messages that the selector rejects are removed from the topic endpoint.
 If there is a selector associated with a topic endpoint, then the selector must filter the messages prior to delivery to the flow.
 If either the topic or selector changes, then all messages are removed from the topic endpoint before applying the new topic and selector.

 Client applications can also specify a selector string when browsing a queue so that the client only browses messages that match the selector.